Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Initial evaluation metrics are calculated and compared.

-* **User Story** - As a data scientist, I want to optimize model hyperparameters using cross-validation, so that I can maximize prediction accuracy.
+* **User Story** - As a data scientist, I want to optimize model hyperparameters using cross-validation, so that I can maximize prediction accuracy. **Business Requirement 2**

     * Acceptance Criteria: